What does enabling SCIM do?

 Without SCIM

 By default, without SCIM, incident.io automatically creates users when they join incident Slack channels, or when they sign in to the web dashboard using Slack or SAML.
 When a user is deactivated in Slack, they’ll be automatically deactivated in incident.io.
 Without SCIM, you manually grant users additional base roles and custom roles within incident.io.
-When a new user joins, an owner/admin (or other user with a custom role that can manage permissions) can manually assign that user some additional permissions by going to app.incident.io/settings/users .
-(You can read more details on permissions here )With SCIM
+When a new user joins, an owner/admin (or other user with a custom role that can manage permissions) can manually assign that user some additional permissions by going to app.incident.io/~/settings/users.
+See user roles and permissions for more details.With SCIM

-When SCIM is installed, users are automatically created in incident.io when they are assigned in the application in your Identity Provider.
-If a user is unassigned the application in your Identity Provider, they’ll be deactivated in incident.io.
-Additionally, user permissions are automatically managed by your Identity Provider, and are no longer editable in incident.io.
-This means you don’t have to manually assign roles to new users, and don’t have to manually downgrade users in incident.io if their access levels change in your Identity Provider.
-(You can read more details on permissions here )Installing SCIM
+When SCIM is installed, users are automatically created in incident.io when they are assigned in the application in your identity provider (IdP).
+If a user is unassigned the application in your IdP, they’ll be deactivated in incident.io.
+Additionally, user permissions are automatically managed by your identity provider, and are no longer editable in incident.io.
+This means you don’t have to manually assign roles to new users, and don’t have to manually downgrade users in incident.io if their access levels change in your identity provider.
+See user roles and permissions for more details.Installing SCIM

 Installbutton